mansim07/datamesh-templates/metadata-tagmanager/src/main/java/com/google/cloud/dataplex/templates/datainformation/README.md

 | Domain Type  | domain_type  | type of the domain e.g. Source or Consumer  | ENUM  | REQUIRED  |
 | Last Modified Date  | last_modified_by  | individual or system id responsible for modifying the tag | STRING  | REQUIRED  |
 | Last Modified Date  | last_modified_date  | when the tag was last modified  | DATETIME  | REQUIRED  |

+## Using Custom tasks in Dataplex

+### Inputs: Task Configurations
+**Type**: Spark

+**Main Class or jar file**: com.google.cloud.dataplex.templates.tagmanager.dataclassification.DataProductClassification

+**File uris(Optional)**: **GCS Path to the Yaml file* e.g. gs://data-catalog-demo/DataClassification.yaml

+**Arguments**:

+ tag_template_id: name of the tag template id. e.g. projects/mdm-dg/locations/us-central1/tagTemplates/data_classification

+ project_id: Project Id of the Dataplex lake e.g. mdm-dg

+ location: Location of the Dataplex lake e.g. us-central1

+ lake_id: Id of the Dataplex lake e.g. consumer-banking-credit-cards-domain-prod

+ zone_id: Zone id of the Dataplex lake e.g. data-product-zone

+ entity_id: Entity_id of the Dataplex entity e.g. cc_transactions_data

+ input_file: Name of the input yaml file.
+Set it to "default.yaml" for dynamic annotation but make sure the DLP results are available  e.g. DataClassification.yaml.
+If providing some manual overrides make sure it is avaibable in classpath by specifing the file in File URIS above.